Mid-The-Modder/Midbox-DISCONTINUED/README.md

 Added the "energetic" unison.
 Changed most important mentions of Beepbox into Midbox.
 Added 3 new vibrato types.
 Aqua, Aqua Delayed, and Drunk.

+## There are a few more things, however, I will attempt to do this on Jummbox instead since it is probably better to work there for the amount of new options.